 - 2 garlic cloves (minced)

 - 1 celery stalk

 - 200 gr squid

 - Salt to taste if needed

-In a pot boil the water with the bouillon cube, carrot (diced), and celery stalk.
+In a pot boil the water with the bouillon cube, the shrimp shells, carrot (diced), and celery stalk.
 Boil until the carrot is fork-tender, then blend until you get a smooth soup.